Ahmad-Zeeshan-Ramzan/Dice-Game/README.md

 script.js: The JavaScript file containing the game logic.

 #Contributions
-Feel free to contribute to this project by opening issues, making improvements, or adding new features.
+Feel free to contribute to this project by opening up issues, making improvements, or adding new features.
 Your contributions are greatly appreciated!
-Enjoy the game, and happy coding!
+Enjoy the game and happy coding!